-It’s been almost a year and a lot was already made, people are more aware of their rights and companies are more careful when it comes to processing personal data.
+It’s been almost a year and a lot has already changed.
+For insthttp://blog.getcomplied.com/en/what-is-gdpr/ance, people are more aware of their rights and companies are more careful when it comes to processing personal data.

-We are still experiencing a bit of a wait-to-see moment since some companies haven’t changed anything and are just waiting to see what happens in the future.
+We are still experiencing a bit of a “wait and see” phase since some companies still don’t comply with the GDPR and are just waiting to see what happens in the future.

 What’s the real purpose of the GDPR?

-We live in a data-driven world and everything is connected to the online world.
-Basically, we visit a website and to shop we can log in with our Facebook account, with only 2 clicks we shared all the information on our profile with other company.
-So it’s like a snowball because we lose track about our own personal data and it came to a point where our personal data it’s not ours anymore!
+We live in a data-driven world where everything is connected online.
+Basically, we visit a website and to shop we log in with our Facebook account.
+Then, with only 2 clicks we shared all the information on our profile with a company.
+It’s a snowball effect because we lose track of our data that ends up not being just ours anymore!

-So GDPR came to aware everyone about this uncontrolled passage of information and regulate it so we can have better control and knowledge about who has it, for what purpose and even request to change, edit or delete that information.
+So, the GDPR came to warn everyone about this uncontrolled sharing of information.
+Its goal is to regulate data handling, so we can better control what, why and when we provide companies our data.
+We can even request companies to change, edit or delete that information.

-But the problem is not only on the online world, but it’s also on the files all over the place!
-There are so many examples of places that work with confidential information but don’t have procedures to keep it safe so only the right staff access to them.
+But the problem is not only online, it’s also present in companies that use palpable files!
+There are many examples of places that work with confidential information but don’t use the right procedures to keep it safe.

-Companies had to start to change a lot of policies and daily procedures to be better, work in a more conscious way and also be in compliance, not only because of the fines but to give a better service to their clients.
+Companies had to modify their policies and daily procedures to be better and in compliance with the law.
+Not only because of the fines, but to better serve their clients.

-But now we can see the positive effects of GDPR on companies!
-Normally the first impact of any change is negative, like “Why this now?” or “Always something new to give us more work” and so many other comments.
-But after some time people accept it and can also see why do we need this!
+But now, we can see the positive effects of GDPR on companies!
+Normally the first impact of any change is negative, like “Why this now?” or “Always something new to give us more work”.
+But, after some time, people accept it and can also see why it was needed!

-- First of all, the companies who already made changes are more organized!
+- Firstly, the companies who already made changes are more organized!
 Why?
-Because they had to look to every file, lists of contacts, contracts and so many other things and just organize everything in order to be in compliance with GDPR.
+Because they had to check every file, lists of contacts, contracts and so many other things.
+They had to organize everything in order to comply with the GDPR.

-- Second companies will inform their clients the reason why they need their personal information building that way a truthful relationship between companies and clients.
+- Secondly, companies will inform their clients about the reason they need their personal information.
+This way, companies and clients can build a truthful relationship.

 So why do you need GDPR software?

-Basically, all the websites, platforms, apps and digital world, in general, ask for personal data even if it’s only your name, email or phone number.
+Basically, all websites, platforms, and apps ask for personal data, even if it’s only your name, email or phone number.

-So you must inform the users the reason why you are asking for their personal data and remind yourself that there is no such a thing as being 100% compliant and every company are dealing with GDPR on their own way because there is no book to follow, you just have to see what works for your business.
+So you must let users know why they are giving their personal data.
+Also, let me tell you that, every company is dealing with the GDPR their way because there is no book to follow, you just have to see what works for your business.

-We offer you a solution that can cover all aspects of GDPR and help your business achieving compliance, GetComplied.
+We offer you a solution that can cover all aspects of GDPR and help your business achieve compliance, GetComplied.
 Check it out!

-We already have other countries implementing similar regulations in 2020, like Brazil with LGPD(Lei Geral da Proteção de dados) and CCPA (California with the Consumer Privacy Act) and for sure the list will continue to grow.
+We already have non-EU countries and states starting to implement similar regulations in 2020 like Brazil, with LGPD(Lei Geral da Proteção de dados) and California, with the CCPA (California with the Consumer Privacy Act).
+Others will surely follow.